Day Camp FAQs

 Where do I pick up and drop off my child for camp?

-Parents and other authorized guardians are required to park their vehicles in the parking lot below the Visitor Center; camp will meet and be dismissed from the kiosk on the path from the parking lot.
+Parents and other authorized guardians are required to park their vehicles in the parking lot below the Visitor Center; camp will meet and be dismissed from the stump circles on the path just beyond the kiosk.
+You must sign your child out with a camp staff member before departing with them.

 When will I get the registration forms?

-Once you have paid for the camp(s) that you are planning to attend through the link provided on our website, the Basic Camp Information packet will be emailed to you, along with a link to fill out our online registration form.
+Once you have paid for the camp(s) that you are planning to attend through the link provided on our website, visit the Day Camp web-page for links to Basic Camp Information packet and the two forms which you must complete and submit.

 What is the deadline for registering for camp?

-The deadline to register for each camp is June 1st.
+The deadline to register for each camp is 30 days prior to the start date of that camp.
 This includes completing all registration forms in addition to paying for the camp.

 What do I/ my child need to bring to camp?

-Packing lists vary depending on the camp, but a camp-specific list of all mandatory and optional items to pack for camp will be included in the Basic Camp Information packet that you receive.
+Packing lists vary depending on the camp, but a camp-specific list of all mandatory and optional items to pack for camp will be included in the Basic Camp Information packet.

 Where will campers go to the bathroom during camp?